Dalamar42/rayt/README.md

   final image from book 2 and put them in `output/samples`

 ## Samples
-The directory `samples` contains images generated with high number of rays, specifically 5000 rays per pixel, to showcase what kinds of images `rayt` can render.
+The directory `samples` contains images generated with a high number of rays, specifically 5000 rays per pixel, to showcase what kinds of images `rayt` can render.

 ## Assets